mvolkmann/blog/src/swift/SwiftPackageManager.md

 ## Implementing Unit Tests

+Unit tests for a package reside in the `Tests/{package-name}Tests` directory
 TODO: Add more to this section.

 The `@testable` attribute can be applied to an `import` statement.